cyverse-de/vice-loading/README.md

 ### Cleaning

-The top-level package.json has `clean` and `clean-all` scripts defined.
-The `clean` script will clear out each project's `build` directory.
-You can run it with: `npm run clean`.
+The top-level package.json has a `clean` script defined, which clears out each project's `build` directory.
+You can run it with `npm run clean`.

 ### Running everything during development

 First, make sure everything is built.
-You only really need to build the UIs up front, but it's easiest and pretty quick to just build everything: `npm run build-all`.
+You only really need to build the UI up front, but it's easiest and pretty quick to just build everything: `npm run build-all`.

 You can fire up everything (minus storybook instances) by executing `npm run dev` from the top-level directory.
 The built UIs will be served up by the server instance that's started.
 You can access the UI at: http://localhost:60000.
 Make sure you have your `.env` file created at `server/.env`.